The Anti-Bribery and Anti-Corruption Review: Brazil

 The Brazilian Criminal Code defines the crime of active bribery in an international commercial transaction as an individual offering or promising undue advantage to a foreign public official or to a third party to influence him or her to perform, hide or delay an official act related to an international commercial transaction.

-Under the LAC, it is forbidden to promise, offer or give, directly or indirectly, an undue advantage to a national or foreign public official, or a third person related to them.
+Under the concept of bribery in the LAC, it is forbidden to promise, offer or give, directly or indirectly, an undue advantage to a national or foreign public official, or a third person related to them.
+The Law not only covers acts of corruption, but also prohibits acts such as fraud in public tenders, for both national and foreign public administration.

 In Brazil, foreign public officials are those who, even temporarily and without compensation, hold a public position, job or office in government agencies and entities, or in embassies of a foreign country, as well as in legal entities controlled, directly or indirectly, by the government of a foreign country, or in international public organisations.
 Public international agencies and entities, diplomatic representations of foreign countries, legal entities controlled, directly or indirectly, by the government of a foreign country, and international public organisations, are considered foreign public administration, according to the LAC.